ACCESS-NRI/model-config-tests/README.md

 ### CI/CD For This Repository

 `CI.yml` and `CD.yml` are used to test, package and upload the `model-config-tests` package that is used by `model-configs`-style repositories across the ACCESS-NRI.
-These are the only workflows that run on this repositories.
+These are the only workflows that run on this repository.
 The others are reusable workflows called by `model-configs`-style repositories, among others.

 ### Reusable CI